Self-inflicted wounds in the military: Types of wounds

 Common wound types include gunshots to the extremities.
 A person may achieve a similar effect by deliberately neglecting their health, e.g., by letting a minor wound become infected, or foregoing foot care in damp environments to trigger the development of diseases like trench foot and tropical ulcers, which are debilitating but not usually fatal or permanent if treated properly.

 Punishments

 In most militaries, deliberately injuring oneself is a serious offense.
 Most self-inflicted wounds go unrecognized, though consequences are usually severe if caught, sometimes carrying the death penalty.

-In the British army during World War I, the maximum penalty for a self-inflicted wound ("Willfully maiming himself with intent to render himself unfit for service", as it was described) under Section 18 of the Army Act 1881 was imprisonment, rather than capital punishment.
+In the British Army during the First World War, the maximum penalty for a self-inflicted wound ("Willfully maiming himself with intent to render himself unfit for service", as it was described) under Section 18 of the Army Act 1881 was imprisonment, rather than capital punishment.
 In the British Army, 3,894 men were found guilty and were sent to prison for lengthy periods.

 In Nazi concentration camps, self-injury was dangerous as the incapacitated were often just executed, but in some lower-stringency camps it has indeed been documented.